 There are numerous different beaches to choose from, starting with Qurum, the closest to Muscat centre.
-This is one of the longest beaches in Oman and a wonderful place to sit and watch the locals do their morning exercise.
-Palm trees provide necessary shade for a family picnic and there are numerous beach loungers available if you need a break from splashing through the water at low tide.
+This is one of the longest beaches in Oman.
+It is a wonderful place to sit and watch the locals do their morning exercise.
+Palm trees provide necessary shade for a family picnic and there are numerous beach loungers available.
 There is an exciting array of water sports on offer and a good selection of resorts to choose from.

-The golden sands of Al Bustan (named after the luxurious Al Bustan Palace Hotel) are overlooked by the mountains surrounding Muscat lending it a very dramatic feel.
+The golden sands of Al Bustan (named after the luxurious Al Bustan Palace Hotel) are overlooked by the mountains surrounding Muscat.
+These lend it a very dramatic feel.
 For a contrast, Bandar Jissar is a secluded beach where children can happily explore the rocky shore when the tide is out.
 The crystal-clear waters lend themselves to snorkelling and there is also a dive centre here.